Kenya Keys organization hero background

 • Operational Backbone

-Brant Hayes joined in 2007, providing critical logistical, operational, and financial support that enabled the organisation to scale.
+Brent championed the provision of critical logistical, operational, and financial support that enabled the organisation to scale.

 • Infrastructure & Programme Expansion